slo424/AiDashBordServer/README.md

 - Before running and starting the AiDashboardApplication, please be sure to reload with Maven to install all the required dependencies
 - The AiDashboardApplication can then be, and it will be running on Port 8080 by default
 - when testing locally to a GET endpoint with URL like "http://localhost:8080/api/usage/"

+An assumption that I have made is that there are no AI data entries as there is no functionalities for getting them nor is it reqired.
+A set of AI Usage data is hardcoded in the system.